 Variety in One Day Rafting

-There is a ton of variety in one day trips too!
-Whitewater junkies looking for a thrill of lifetime will find it on the Lochsa River in Idaho where there are more Class IV rapids than any spring river in the West!
+There is a ton of variety in one-day trips too!
+Whitewater junkies looking for a thrill of a lifetime will find it on the Lochsa River in Idaho where there are more Class IV rapids than any spring river in the West!
 Families looking for fun, intermediate rapids will find it on the Clark Fork River through the Alberton Gorge in Montana.
-Some people just want a gentle float trip to take in nature and wildlife -- for them there are one day rivers like the Clearwater or Spokane where guests relax in paddle rafts and take in the scenary.
+Some people just want a gentle float trip to take in nature and wildlife -- for them, there are one-day rivers like the Selway or Clearwater where guests relax in paddle rafts and take in the scenery.